haskellfoundation/error-message-index/message-index/messages/GHC-01239/example1/index.md

 title: Unexpected if expression in function application
 ---

-To pass if-then-else expressions as function argument we either have to surround it in parentheses, use function application operator `($)` or enable [`BlockArguments`](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/block_arguments.html#extension-BlockArguments) extension.
+To pass If-Then-Else expressions as function argument we either have to surround it in parentheses, use function application operator `($)` or enable [`BlockArguments`](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/block_arguments.html#extension-BlockArguments) extension.

 ## Error Message